FINLAND (Unofficial translation)

 Section 28 (6.6.1980/407) "An international application" shall mean an application made under the Patent Cooperation Treaty.

-Section 29 (6.6.1980/407) An international application to which a receiving Office has assigned an international filing date has the same effect in Finland as a Finnish application filed on the same date.
-The second sentence in Section 2(2) applies only to an international application that has been pursued under Section 31.
-(18.11.2005/896)
+Section 29 (18.11.2005/896) An international application to which a receiving Office has assigned an international filing date has the same effect in Finland as a Finnish application filed on the same date.
+The second sentence in section 2(2) applies only to an international application that has been pursued under section 31.

 Section 30 (6.6.1980/407) An international application shall be deemed withdrawn as far as the designation of Finland is concerned in the cases referred to in Article 24(1)(i) and (ii) of the Patent Cooperation Treaty.

-Section 31 (10.5.1985/387) Where an applicant wishes to pursue an international application in Finland, he shall file with the Patent Authority a translation into Finnish or Swedish of the international application within 31 months of the international filing date or, where priority is claimed, of the priority date, to the extent prescribed by Government decree, or a copy of the application where it is written in Finnish or Swedish.
-The applicant shall pay the prescribed fee to the Patent Authority within the same period.
-(19.11.2004/990)
+Section 31 If an applicant wishes to pursue an international application in Finland, they must file, with the Patent Authority, a translation into Finnish, Swedish or English of the international application within 31 months of the international filing date or, where priority is claimed, of the priority date, to the extent laid down in a government decree, or a copy of the application if it is drawn up in Finnish, Swedish or English.
+The applicant must, within the same time limit, pay the prescribed fee to the Patent Authority.

 Section 32 has been repealed on 1 January 2005 (990/2004)

-Section 33 (6.6.1980/407) Where an international application has been pursued under Section 31, Chapter 2 shall apply in respect of the application and examination unless otherwise provided in this Section or in Sections 34 to 37.
-However, the application may be taken up for examination prior to expiration of the period laid down in Section 3l(1) only if so requested by the applicant.
+Section 33 Where an international application has been pursued under section 31, Chapter 2 shall apply in respect of the application and examination unless otherwise provided in this section or in sections 34 to 37.
+However, the application may be taken up for examination prior to expiration of the period laid down in section 3l(1) only if so requested by the applicant.
 (19.11.2004/990)

 Section 36 (6.6.1980/407) Where a part of an international application has not been the subject of an international search or an international preliminary examination on the grounds that the application is held to include independent inventions and the applicant has not paid the additional fee laid down by the Patent Cooperation Treaty within the prescribed period, the Patent Authority shall ascertain whether the decision not to conduct a search or an examination was correct.
 Where the Patent Authority considers that the decision was correct, that part of the application that has not been the subject of a search or an examination shall be deemed withdrawn before the Patent Authority unless the applicant pays the prescribed fee within two months of the date on which he receives notification of the Patent Authority's decision.
 Where the Patent Authority considers the decision to have been incorrect, it shall proceed with examination of the application in its entirety.